 About Dany Zbinden

-In 2001, following a research project on the bioacoustics of minke whales in the Subarctic Gulf of St. Lawrence, Dany founded the Mériscope Marine Research Station, a non-profit organization on the north shore of the St. Lawrence estuary.
-Mériscope has facilitated, in close collaboration with Canadian, European and U.S. universities, several research projects on marine mammals, ranging from animal bioacoustics and noise pollution over feeding strategies to the biological effects of persistent organic contaminants.
-The projects have also covered a wide array of species, including harbor porpoises and belugas, as well as baleen whales such as minke whales and blue whales.
-As Mériscope’s executive director, Dany first became involved with polar outreach and science at a polar educator workshop in 2012 and joined Quark Expeditions in 2017.
+In 2001, following a research project on the bioacoustics of North Atlantic minke whales in the Subarctic Gulf of St. Lawrence, Canada, Dany founded a non-profit organization called the Mériscope Marine Research Station.
+Mériscope facilitated numerous research projects on marine mammals ranging from animal bioacoustics over feeding strategies, to the biological effects of persistent organic contaminants.
+The research examined a wide array of species, including toothed whales like harbor porpoises and belugas, as well as baleen whales such as minke whales and blue whales.
+As Mériscope’s executive director, Dany first became involved with polar outreach at a one-week polar educator workshop in 2012 and joined Quark Expeditions in 2017.
 Dany loves creating intimate encounters for polar guests, be that with a penguin, a seal, a whale, or even a tunicate!